Providing Quality Service to Customers

 Customer Support Center Initiatives

 Daiwa Securities' Customer Support Center is a department at the head office that handles customer feedback and complaints directly by phone.
-It is set up within the Compliance Department of Daiwa Securities.
+It is set up within Compliance Department 1 of Daiwa Securities.

 The Center promptly gives feedback and complaints from customers to relevant sales branches and departments and sections of the head office.
 It also sorts and analyzes such feedback and complaints, shares them with officers, sales branches, and head office departments and sections, and capitalizes on them as precious information in the aim of "customer-first operations" and "pursuit of best quality."

-To respond to customers' calls thoroughly, accurately, and promptly, Customer Support Center members study the securities tax code and Daiwa Securities' services together on a daily basis, and work to improve the quality of their customer services.
+To respond to customers' calls thoroughly, accurately, and promptly, Customer Support Center members work to improve the quality of their customer services.

-Inquiries and Complaints Received at the Customer Support Center in FY2021
+Inquiries and Complaints Received at the Customer Support Center in FY2023

-Complaints: 10% - Based on customer feedback, we have made a number of improvements.
+Complaints: 11% - Based on customer feedback, we have made a number of improvements.
 For example, we have simplified documents we ask customers to fill in.
-We have also revised product information on our website to make such information easier to understand, while changing our online branch visit reservation system so that customers find it easier to enter information.
+We have also revised product information on our website to make such information easier to understand.